boxspah/picture-shiritori/rules.md

 ## Timers *

 The Rulebook recommends allocating at least 3 minutes per turn, from the time that the preceding turn is ended.
 Failure to submit a word and a drawing within the time will result in losing the match.

+## Variants

+### Phonetic shiritori

+Rather than match letters, players match [phonemes](https://en.wikipedia.org/wiki/Phoneme) ("sounds") between words.
+Banned letter rules do not apply.
+A sequence of words could go as follows:

+> telegraph --> factory --> east

+IPA:
+> tɛləɡɹæf --> fæktəɹi --> iːst

+This variant can be considered more faithful to the Japanese game since kana represent phonemes and not letters (which don't quite exist in Japanese).